Ikkō-ikki: Apex of power and downfall

-Towards the end of the 16th century, however, their growing numbers and strength caught the attention and concern of the great samurai leaders of the time.
-Tokugawa Ieyasu worried that Ikko-ikki of Mikawa Province would rise up and seize the province.
-In 1564, his forces, with the help of Jōdo-shū forces, defeated the Mikawa Ikkō-ikki in the Battle of Azukizaka.
+Towards the end of the 16th century, their growing numbers and strength caught the attention and concern of the great samurai leaders of the time.
+Tokugawa Ieyasu worried that the ikkō-ikki of Mikawa Province would rise up and seize the province.
+In 1564, his forces, with the help of Jōdo-shū forces, defeated the Mikawa-ikki in the Battle of Azukizaka.

-The Battle of Azukizaka was the climactic clash between Ieyasu and the Ikko-ikki.
+The Battle of Azukizaka in 1564 was the climactic clash between Tokugawa Ieyasu and the ikkō-ikki.

-By this point, Ishiyama Honganji and other strongholds of the Ikko-ikki lay across major trade routes and occupied the same areas that Nobunaga saw as his primary territorial objectives.
-Nearly every road to the capital from this western part of the country was controlled by the Ikko-ikki or their allies, and their populist roots gave them significant economic power as well.
-Nobunaga in particular sought the destruction of the Ikkō-ikki for these reasons, and because they allied themselves with nearly every one of his major enemies or rivals.
-Ashikaga Yoshiaki was once strongly supported in his claim to become Shōgun by Nobunaga, but turned to the Ikko-ikki when their relationship soured.
-The Ikko-ikki also had powerful allies in the Mōri, Azai, and Asakura clans.
-In the Asakura stronghold of Echizen province, today's Fukui-prefecture, Nobunaga ordered his generals to kill the people in Ajimano village in August 1575 as noted in The Chronicle of Lord Nobunaga.
-The Ishiyama Honganji was besieged several times by the forces of Oda Nobunaga in the Ishiyama Honganji War, as was the Nagashima fortress.
-After several failed attempts at seizing each emplacement, Oda successfully defeated Nagashima by 1574 after a four-year siege, and Ishiyama Honganji in 1580 after an 11-year siege.
-The majority of the Honganji forces, including the 11th monshu, Kennyo (Shōnyo's son) submitted to Nobunaga's authority, relinquishing much of their independence in the process, though a few holdouts resisted as late as 1585.
+By this point, Ishiyama Hongan-ji and other strongholds of the ikkō-ikki lay across major trade routes and occupied the same areas that Nobunaga saw as his primary territorial objectives.
+Nearly every road to the capital from this western part of the country was controlled by ikkō-ikki or their allies, and their populist roots gave them significant economic power as well.
+Nobunaga in particular sought the destruction of the ikkō-ikki for these reasons, and because they allied themselves with nearly every one of his major enemies or rivals.
+Ashikaga Yoshiaki was once strongly supported in his claim to become Shōgun by Nobunaga, but turned to the ikkō-ikki when their relationship soured.
+The ikkō-ikki also had powerful allies in the Mōri, Azai, and Asakura clans.
+In the Asakura stronghold of Echizen Province (now Fukui prefecture, Nobunaga ordered his generals to kill the people in Ajimano (a village now part of Echizen, Fukui) in August 1575, as noted in The Chronicle of Lord Nobunaga.
+Ishiyama Hongan-ji was besieged several times by the forces of Oda Nobunaga in the Ishiyama Hongan-ji War, as was the Sieges of Nagashima.
+After several failed attempts at seizing each emplacement, Oda successfully defeated Nagashima by 1574 after a four-year siege, and Ishiyama Hongan-ji in 1580 after an 11-year siege.

+The majority of the Hongan-ji forces, including the 11th monshu, Kōsa, Shōnyo's son, submitted to Nobunaga's authority, relinquishing much of their independence in the process, though a few holdouts resisted as late as 1585.

-In the 1580s, the last of the Ikkō-ikki courted Toyotomi Hideyoshi, and fought alongside his forces against warrior monks and priests of other sects.
+In the 1580s, the last of the ikkō-ikki courted Toyotomi Hideyoshi, and fought alongside his forces against warrior monks and priests of other sects.